Australian National University

 University of Technology Sydney

 Tim Patten is a postdoctoral research fellow at the Robotics Institute at the University of Technology Sydney.
 His research focuses on perception and machine/deep learning methods applied to scene and task understanding for robotic and autonomous systems.
 Previously, Tim was employed as a postdoctoral researcher at the Vision for Robotics laboratory at the Technical University of Vienna.
 He developed methods for object segmentation, recognition, grasping and task planning for multiple EU funded projects.
 Tim received his PhD from the Australian Centre for Field Robotics at the University of Sydney in 2017.
 During his PhD he worked on a number of field robotics projects and developed methods for active object classification, object recognition from LIDAR and state estimation for environmental modelling.

 Technion and Australian National University

 Itzik is a Research Fellow at the Technion, Israel Institute of Technology and visiting the Australian National University (ANU) as part of his Marie Sklodowska Curie Global Individual Fellowship.
-Prior to that, he was a research fellow at the Australian Centre for Robotic Vision.
+Prior to that, he was a research fellow at the Australian Centre for Robotic Vision (ACRV).
 Previously, he was a Ph.D. student at Technion Israel Institute of Technology where he worked on “Classification, segmentation, and geometric analysis of 3D point clouds using deep learning” under the supervision of Prof. Anath Fischer and Michael Lindenbaum.
 Itzik completed his Bsc.
 Cum Laude in 2008 and his Msc.
 Summa Cum Laude in 2015 (Mechanical Engineering, Technion).
 His research interests lie at the intersection of robotic perception, 3D computer vision, and geometric analysis, usually using 3D point cloud data.

 You can view his research blog, where he shares his latest research in a language that non-experts can also understand.